 Advertising provides a perfect window into how western societies view menstruation.
 Whilst it isn’t the only medium through which this view is formed and expressed, the way advertising represents the cycle is perfectly in line with how people talk and think about it.
 And this is no coincidence.
 A lot of time, energy and resources go into producing adverts, and to be effective they have to appeal to values that are widely accepted in society.

-Adverts for menstrual sanitary products never show menstrual blood.
+Adverts for menstrual products never show menstrual blood.
 Only a single advert has ever done so – and it’s only a tiny, very neat drop of it (see below).
 In adverts for tampons and pads, menstrual blood is universally replaced by a blue liquid.
-It isn’t surprising that the ‘cold’ colour blue has been chosen: it’s the opposite of the ‘hot’ colour red, and instead of evoking the power of blood, it looks delicate and inoffensive… more the shade of a laundry detergent than that of any bodily fluid.
+It isn’t surprising that the ‘cold’ color blue has been chosen: it’s the opposite of the ‘hot’ color red, and instead of evoking the power of blood, it looks delicate and inoffensive… more the shade of a laundry detergent than that of any bodily fluid.
 The fact that it’s unacceptable to show menstrual blood in magazines or TV perfectly mirrors people’s approach to it in everyday life.
-Discussing periods openly is considered rude and disgusting and, in fact, “women are discredited by an behaviour which draws attention to menstruation”, as Chris Bobel, the author of a book about menstrual activism in the US, points out.
+Discussing periods openly is considered rude and disgusting and, in fact, “women are discredited by a behavior which draws attention to menstruation”, as Chris Bobel, the author of a book about menstrual activism in the US, points out.

 Another common element in adverts is to identify products such as tampons and pads as offering protection… Protection against what, I ask?
 Whilst the idea that menstruation is a medical problem is completely outdated, by using the language of protection, adverts communicate that having our period poses us dangers.
 What we are ‘defending’ ourselves against is our own body.
 But what exactly does this body threaten?
 Rather than putting our health at risk, having our period puts our social acceptability at stake.
 Being trained to think that menstruation is the ultimate sign of female weakness, another idea adverts use, we must protect ourselves from the possibility of others becoming aware we’re on our period.
 So adverts emphasise how ‘invisible’ their products are, and how they can protect us from … something …